Sam McKewon's Big Ten football power rankings, Week Nine

 13. Michigan State (2-5)

-The Spartans have quarterback questions to sort out in the offseason.
+The Spartans have quarterback questions.
 Freshman backup Payton Thorne has played roughly as well as junior starter Rocky Lombardi.

 14. Michigan (2-4)